VISIT OUR ART STORE ▶

 Tips for fixing pale stains

-Sometimes, you'll see pale, patchy areas in your wash.
-This can happen for two main reasons.
+Sometimes pale, patchy areas appear in a wash.
+This can happen for two main reasons:

-First, it might be the paper.
-Cheap watercolor paper often has too much glue in places, which repels water and paint.
+• Cheap paper often has too much glue in places, repelling water and paint.

-I always wash my hands with soap before I start to avoid this.
-And when I see those spots now, I usually know it's just the paper.
+The artist always washes their hands with soap before starting to avoid this.
+And now, when these spots appear, the painter usually knows it’s just the paper.

 Use a Big Brush